Business Simulation Game

 6 reasons why business simulation games benefit students

-In order to engage students, business simulations can take the form of video games.
-More than half Americans play video games, with the rest of the world showing equal signs of interest.
+To engage students, business simulations can take the form of video games.
+More than half of Americans play video games, with the rest of the world showing equal signs of interest.
 Business simulation games seem to offer the right balance between education and fun.
-They are a specialized form of experiential learning by tapping into students love of gamified environments.
+They are a specialized form of experiential learning by tapping into students’ love of gamified environments.

 Business simulations provide a setting for students to bridge theories and concepts taught in class with real-life experiences.
-Within this environment, students are engaged with running their own simulated firm, making all key strategic decisions, while competing against other business savvy players.
+Within this environment, students are engaged with running their simulated firm, making all key strategic decisions, while competing against other business-savvy players.
 Students find business simulations a memorable learning experience, where they learn to interpret market feedback, analyze competitors’ moves, and make quick adjustments to their strategy.

 To summarize, here are 6 reasons why business simulation games benefit students: